Hello World!¶

 Mutations generated by an app in developer mode are not replicated since it's impossible to guarantee convergence.

-We will start by instantiating the Sobamail starter app in developer mode.
+We will start by instantiating the Sobamail app skeleton in developer mode.

-Each Mailbox replica has its own local app store called Application Manager.
+Each Mailbox replica has its own local app manager called Application Manager.
 It can be used to instantiate apps in developer mode.
 To do this:

 - Launch Sobamail